 What is the Video Chat Project?

 - The Video Chat Project is a three part research study aiming to characterize how infants, toddlers, and preschoolers make and maintain relationships through video chat, specifically with their grandparents.
-The first part of the study consists of a 5-10 minute online survey for parents and grandparents about video chat habits.
-The second part of the project involves both the parent and grandparent for a child keeping a video chat and media log to longitudinally characterize videochat habits, especially as COVID-19 related travel restrictions begin to ease and school and workplaces begin to open.
-The third part of the study will consist of a recorded video chat interaction and recorded in person interaction between the child, parents, and grandparents.
-This final stage intends to identify how video chat habits between a grandparent and grandchild impact the in-person relationship.
+The first part of the study consists of a 15 minute online survey for parents and grandparents about video chat habits.
+The second part of the project involves both a parent of an infant and that infant’s grandparent completing surveys about video chat habits, especially as COVID-19 related travel restrictions begin to ease and school and workplaces begin to open.
+The third part of the study will consist of a recorded video chat interactions and recorded in person interaction between the child, parents, and grandparents.

 Where does the study take place?

 - The study takes place in your own home at your own convenience.
-The part 1 survey can be taken on a smartphone, tablet, laptop or desktop computer with internet access.
-The survey takes about 5-10 minutes and can be paused for later completion.
-The part 2 video chat usage log similarly takes place on your own device at your own convenience.
+The part 1 survey can be taken on a smartphone, tablet, laptop, or desktop computer with internet access.
+The survey takes about 15 minutes and can be paused for later completion.
+The part 2 video chat surveys similarly can be completed on your own device at your own convenience.
 Lastly, the part 3 recorded video chat interaction and recorded in person interactions between the grandparent and grandchild again can be recorded with your own device.
 We will give you instructions about how to record the interactions for part 3.

 Do I have to participate in all three parts?